When a driver is convicted of their first DUI, one of the biggest hurdles

 The good news is that a

-If you are convicted of DUI, the court will notify the DMV, who will then
+If you are convicted of DUI in Orange County, the court will notify the

-If your DUI case goes to trial, and it yields a “not guilty”
+license suspension.
+If your DUI case goes to trial and it yields a “not

-verdict, or it is a mistrial or a hung jury, then you won’t be subjected
+guilty” verdict or if it ends up in a mistrial or a hung jury, you

-to request this hearing, the DMV can automatically suspend your license,
+this hearing, the DMV can automatically suspend your license, especially

-especially if your test results come back with a blood alcohol concentration
+if your test results come back with a blood alcohol concentration (BAC)

 DMV hearing, your license won’t be subject to an administrative license suspension,